 Integration with SAML Identity/Service Providers

-This is the foundation EGI AAI integration use case that enables users to access a web-based EGI service (Service Provider - SP) using their credentials at and attributes from their home organisation (Identity Provider - IdP).
+This is the foundation EGI AAI integration use case that enables users to access a web-based EGI service (Service Provider - SP) using their credentials and attributes from their home organisation (Identity Provider - IdP).
 The most common way for enabling federated access on web-based EGI services, is through the use of SAML.
 The typical Single Sign-On (SSO) flow begins with the user accessing an EGI application through their web browser (SP-initiated SSO), as depicted in the following diagram.

 EGI SP flow: